matthew-martinez/R/MappingBlog/README.md

 - Annotated code for the analysis presented in the tutorial

 ACSMedIncomeData2019.csv
-- The data acquired from the U.S. Census Bureau API used for the tutorial
+- The data acquired from the U.S. Census Bureau API used for the analysis

 ## Libraries Used
 The code requires the following libraries be installed: